Establishing Peel Regional Park

 - Establishment of a basis for design including objectives and criteria to guide the development of conceptual designs.

 - Identification of reach management themes consistent with the opportunities and constraints present in each reach of the drain and development of conceptual proposals for riparian restoration and creation of tourism and recreational destinations and linkages.

 - Monitoring of the impacts of the works to establish the risks and potential benefits of more widespread works.

 Project benefits & beneficiaries

-WA State government – this project is expected to contribute to the delivery of commitment # 90 of the State Government’s Green Growth Plan: Action Plan F MNES Conservation Commitments and State Government commitment # 35 of the Green Growth Plan: Action Plan G State Environmental Objectives.
-The project will provide concepts for riparian zone restoration and water quality improvements and support establishment and management of the Peel Regional Park.
+- WA State government – this project is expected to contribute to the delivery of commitment number 90 of the State Government’s Green Growth Plan: Action Plan F MNES Conservation Commitments and commitment number 35 of the State Government’s Green Growth Plan: Action Plan G State Environmental Objectives. the project will provide concepts for riparian zone restoration and water quality improvements and support establishment and management of the Peel Regional Park.

-Local Government – this project will provide the Shires of Murray, Waroona and Harvey with guidance for riparian restoration and management to contribute to the improvement of water quality within the Peel Harvey estuary system.
+- Local Government – this project will provide the Shires of Murray, Waroona, Harvey with guidance for riparian restoration and management to contribute to the improvement of water quality within the Peel Harvey estuary system.
 Additionally, the project will identify local and district scale opportunities for recreation and tourism.